45678/miniLockLib/README.md

 #### Digging In

-Run `npm install git+https://git@github.com/45678/miniLockLib.git` to get the source code.
+`npm install git+https://git@github.com/45678/miniLockLib.git` to get the source code.

-Run `make` to build the `scripts`.
+`make` to build the `scripts`.
 All the source files for `miniLockLib.js` are saved in `lib`.

-Run `npm start` to begin watching CoffeeScript files.
+`npm start` to begin watching CoffeeScript files.
 Your saved changes will trigger automatic re-compilation.

-Run `npm test` launch the test kit in Google Chrome.
+`npm test` launch the test kit in Google Chrome.